Data Privacy Notice | Try Financial Ltd

 We may not always be able to comply with your request, for example where we need to keep using your personal data in order to comply with our legal obligation or where we need to use your personal data to establish, exercise or defend legal claims.

 To restrict our use of personal data

-- where you have objected to our use of your personal data, but we still need to verify if we have overriding grounds to use it.
+- Where you have objected to our use of your personal data, but we still need to verify if we have over-riding grounds to use.

 We can continue to use your personal data following a request for restriction where we have your consent to use it; or we need to use it to establish, exercise or defend legal claims, or we need to use it to protect the rights of another individual or a company.